 New funding regime for Public Service Broadcasting in Germany: Interstate Treaty envisages a household and company contribution by 1 January 2013

-In December 2011, the “Interstate Treaty on Broadcasting Contribution” (Rundfunkbeitragsstaatsvertrag) received final approval by the legislature.
-All sixteen state parliaments (Länderparlamente) enacted a new funding regime for Public Service Broadcasting in Germany, proposed by the sixteen state governments (Landesregierungen).
+In December 2011, pill the “Interstate Treaty on Broadcasting Contribution” (Rundfunkbeitragsstaatsvertrag) received final approval by the legislature.
+All sixteen state parliaments (Länderparlamente) enacted a new funding regime for Public Service Broadcasting in Germany, and proposed by the sixteen state governments (Landesregierungen).
 The new legislation marks a fundamental shift.
 It places an obligation on every household and company to contribute to public service broadcasting.
-The pre-existing legislation provided that the fee was only to be paid on the basis of an actual device – a television set, radio or a computer- following notification by the holder.
+The pre-existing legislation provided that the fee was only to be paid on the basis of an actual device – a television set, decease radio or a computer- following notification by the holder.
 The new regime links the fee to the private flat or a company, irrespective of any device.

 The Interstate Treaty was adopted to ensure the future basis of the public service broadcasters’ financial foundation as it was assumed that a growing number of persons obliged to notify their broadcasting receivers did not adhere to the previous law.
 In addition, the new law shall mirror the new user behaviour.
 Online content in the form of news websites and on-demand videos provided by public service broadcasters has partly replaced traditional TV consumption.
 This development was not reflected in the previous licence-fee regime: the monthly fees for computers were distinct from the fees for TV-sets.